Thinking Beyond Borders for Germany.

 If an individual is taxable on employment income, the German employer has a withholding requirement.
 A company that economically bears an individual’s wages is also deemed to be a German employer, even if no employment contract exists between the German company and the individual (this is the so called economic employer concept).
 Further, due to a most recent amendment in German tax law, the economic employer concept is also applied and will hence trigger a German withholding obligation in scenarios where – based on arm`s length considerations – a salary recharge should have occurred, but was deliberately “ignored”.

-Individuals from Member States of the EU or the EEA or Switzerland are always work authorization exempt including travels to Germany as business travelers.
+Individuals from Member States of the EU or the EEA or Switzerland are always exempt from the obligation to obtain a work authorization as they enjoy the rights from the EU Freedom of movement.
+This includes travels to Germany as business travelers as well.

 On 1 January 2015, Germany’s law on a statutory minimum wage became effective.
 Even foreign companies located abroad and assigning employees to Germany are required to pay the statutory minimum wage during an employee’s deployment in Germany – even if this is very short.
 The minimum salary requirement is only a "bottom line" requirement.
 Additionally, the salary must be comparable to local workforces' salary working a comparable position with a comparable educational and professional background.
 If at least one of these requirements is not attained, the requirement work visa/permit will not be issued.
 Not complying with other mandatory provisions like working time, holidays etc., will lead to a rejection of the work visa/permit application as well.

 There is also a certain risk that an agreement between the home and host company might be classified as a staff loan agreement if certain conditions are met, such staff loan agreement can potentially lead to a violation of German labor and civil laws as well as a rejection of a work visa/permit application.